mtwrkvn/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 8-firstdelete - a script to delete a file
 - 9-firstdirdeletion -  a script to delete a directory (empty directory)
 - 10-back -  a script that changes the working directory to the previous one.
+- 11-lists - a script hat lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.